 To trademark a blog name, or brand, you need to follow these guidelines:

 Your trademark must be unique.
 It can feature words, sounds, logos, colours or a combination of these.
 You cannot use offensive language, such as swearing.
 You cannot register a phrase that is too common, for example ‘we lead the way’.
 Phrases that are trademarked may be common, but the rules seem to change as the years go on.

 Before you decide on your trademark name search the registry.
 You’ll need to ensure that somebody hasn’t already registered the trademark you want to register.
-If you find somebody with an identical, or similar, trademark, then you’ll need a letter of consent from them which you must send with your application.
+If you find somebody with an identical, or similar, trademark, then you’ll need a letter of consent from them which you must send with your trademark application.